Janamou/android-testing-codelab/01-uiautomator/README.md

 #### Check the sum

-Check the final sum on display if it matches the expected result.
+Check the final sum on the display if it matches the expected result.

 ```java
 UiObject display = uiDevice.findObject(new UiSelector()